python/cpython/InternalDocs/garbage_collector.md

 To take advantage of this fact, all container objects are segregated into two generations: young and old.
 Every new object starts in the young generation.
+Each garbage collection scans the entire young generation and part of the old generation.

+The time taken to scan the young generation can be controlled by controlling the size of the young, but the size of the old generation cannot be controlled.
 In order to keep pause times down, scanning of the old generation of the heap occurs in increments.

 To keep track of what has been scanned, the old generation contains two lists:

 * Those objects that have not yet been scanned, referred to as the `pending` list.
 * Those objects that have been scanned, referred to as the `visited` list.